-1. It grows me in the knowledge of God: of who He is, what He's promised, and who I am in Christ (2 Peter 3:18).
+1. It increases my knowledge of God: of who he is, what he's promised, and who I am in Christ (2 Peter 3:18).

 2. It equips me to rightly handle the headaches and heartaches of life (Proverbs 3:5-6).

-Each verse I hide in my heart gives me whatever I need to handle the trials of life, whether it is words of comfort, encouragement, or direction.
+Each verse I hide in my heart gives me wisdom I need to handle the trials of life, whether it is words of comfort, encouragement, or direction.

 3. It supplies me with wisdom to make the best possible choices on any given day (Psalm 119:97-100).